-The PYTHIA 8.2 program is a standard tool for the generation of high-energy collisions (specifically, it focuses on centre-of-mass energies greater than about 10 GeV), comprising a coherent set of physics models for the evolution from a few-body high-energy ("hard") scattering process to a complex multihadronic final state.
+The PYTHIA 8.3 program is a standard particle physics tool for the generation of highenergy collisions, comprising a coherent set of physics models for the evolution from a few-body high-energy ("hard") scattering process to a complex multihadronic final state.
 The particles are produced in vacuum.
 Simulation of the interaction of the produced particles with detector material is not included in PYTHIA but can, if needed, be done by interfacing to external detector-simulation codes.

-The PYTHIA 8.2 code package contains a library of hard interactions and models for initial- and final-state parton showers, multiple parton-parton interactions, beam remnants, string fragmentation and particle decays.
-It also has a set of utilities and interfaces to external programs.
+The PYTHIA 8.3 code package contains a library of hard interactions and models for initial- and final-state parton showers, multiple parton-parton interactions, beam remnants, string fragmentation and particle decays.
+It also has a set of utilities and interfaces to external programs, notably to allow the input of a wider range of hard interactions.

-The objective of this exercise is to teach you the basics of how to use the PYTHIA 8.2 event generator to study various physics aspects.
+The objective of this exercise is to teach you the basics of how to use the PYTHIA 8.3 event generator to study various physics aspects.
 As you become more familiar you will better understand the tools at your disposal, and can develop your own style to use them.
-Within this first exercise it is not possible to describe the physics models used in the program; for this we refer to the PYTHIA 8.2 introduction [1], to the full PYTHIA 6.4 physics description [2], and to all the further references found in them.
+Within this first exercise it is not possible to describe neither the physics models used in the program nor the full range of methods and options.

 PYTHIA 8 is, by today's standards, a small package.
 It is completely self-contained, and is therefore easy to install for standalone usage, e.g. if you want to have it on your own laptop, or if you want to explore physics or debug code without any danger of destructive interference between different libraries.
 Section 2 describes the installation procedure, which is what we will need for this introductory session.
 It does presuppose a working Unix-style environment with C++ compilers and the like; check Appendix D if in doubt.
+This section also introduces the main sources of further information.